BC-1616/Lurk-Server-Client/README.md

 # 🖥️ Multi-User Client-Server System (C++)

-A fully functional multi-user client-server application written in C++.
-This system enables real-time communication between multiple clients through a centralized server, using socket programming and multi-threading.
+A class project focused on developing a client-server architecture in C++ to support a retro, 80s-style text-based video game.
+The system allows multiple users to connect and interact with the game environment in real time, simulating classic command-line gameplay.

 ---

 ## 📚 Description

-This project simulates a networked environment where multiple clients can connect to a server, send and receive messages, and interact concurrently.
+This project emphasized network programming, socket communication, and the fundamentals of multiplayer game architecture in a low-level programming environment.
 It's designed for learning purposes and demonstrates fundamental networking concepts such as:

 - Socket communication (TCP/IP)
 - Multi-threaded client handling